 Sport can help tackle London’s knife crime problem.

 When we were bidding for the Olympics, we put some basic community sports program into the boroughs in East London around the Olympic Park.
-These were quite troubled boroughs, whose young people has difficult lives.
+These were quite troubled boroughs, whose young people had difficult lives.
 We spent less than £100,000 on some coaches, kit and facilities for grassroots sport.
 I was astonished to learn a year or so later that street crime had dropped about 25% simply because we got young people off the streets and into sport.
 That experience persuaded Seb Coe and I to build the bid and the Olympic Games themselves around the premise of inspiring a generation through sport.

 I set up a charity called Sported 10 years ago that helps 3,250 community sports clubs all across the UK, and another called International Inspiration that does the same sort of thing across 20 countries around the world.
-When you see the way in which sport can engage young people, particularly disadvantaged young people, and transform their lives.
+You see the way in which sport can engage young people, particularly disadvantaged young people, and transform their lives.

-It’s something that I’m passionate about and spend as much time as I can persuading as many people as possible – in government and out of government – that we should invest more money in community sport.
-In the UK, and London in particular, there has been lots of press coverage about knife crime and violent crime at the moment.
+It’s something that I’m passionate about, and I spend as much time as I can persuading as many people as possible – in government and out of government – that we should invest more money in community sport.
+In the UK, and London in particular, there has been a lot of press coverage about knife crime and violent crime at the moment.
 I have no doubt that engaging young people in sport – getting them off the streets and into a boxing ring or on to a judo mat or playing a game of football – is a much better way to turn their lives round than locking them up in prison.